Nishchaypat/LawChatBot/README.md

-## Premature and brute approach to RAG application for a Law Article
+# Premature and Brute Approach to RAG Application for a Law Article

 This research presents the development of a legal chatbot designed to assist users in navigating contradicting (similar) legal content with improved precision and speed.
-The chatbot follows a structured five-stage process: Data Extraction, Data Cleaning and Organizing, Vector Database Conversion, FAISS and Retrieval-Augmented Generation (RAG), and Displaying Results.
-Data Extraction
-The first stage involves extracting legal content from Title 18, Part 1 Crimes as a prototype chapter.
-We used web scraping tools, including Selenium and BeautifulSoup, to automate content retrieval.
-A Python-based scraper was developed to navigate the web pages, locate chapter headings, and extract related content.
-Although many chapters followed a consistent structure, variations in formatting and inconsistent titles made fully automated extraction challenging.
-For instance, while some sections adhered to standard numbering conventions, others contained outliers that disrupted automated processes.
-Due to these limitations, manual intervention was necessary.
-Data was ultimately compiled into Excel for further refinement.
-Data Cleaning and Organizing
-In this stage, we enhanced data structure and quality using a combination of manual techniques and programming.
-VBA macros in Excel helped separate URLs into individual columns, remove unnecessary keywords and empty rows, and add appropriate headers.
-The cleaned data was organized into three primary columns: Section Number, URL, and Content.
-We also observed that certain portions of the content contained metadata, such as citations and references, which provided supplementary information rather than substantive legal text.
-Distinguishing metadata from substantive content is crucial for improving the chatbot’s accuracy and performance.
-Metadata often consists of auxiliary information that, while valuable for context, does not directly contribute to the semantic meaning necessary for generating precise legal responses.
-By isolating this data into a separate column, the chatbot can focus its embeddings on the core legal text, reducing noise in similarity searches and enhancing the relevance of retrieved sections.
-This approach not only optimizes the retrieval of substantive legal content but also allows metadata to be presented separately, offering users additional context without compromising the precision of search results.
-This metadata needed to be separated from the main content to improve text processing accuracy.
-For this step, Natural Language Processing (NLP) techniques were applied in Python.
-A script was developed to distinguish and move metadata into a dedicated column, creating a more structured and efficient dataset.
-The metadata—containing references and citations—was retained to provide users with additional context and direct access to original legal documents through URLs.
-The combined cleaning strategies were applied to all 123 chapters of Title 18, Part 1 Crimes.
-Each chapter was stored as a separate CSV file for validation purposes before merging them into a single file for use in subsequent stages.
-Converting Data to a Vector Database
-With the cleaned data prepared, we used LegalBERT, a specialized language model for legal text, to convert content into contextual embeddings.
-LegalBERT, available from the HuggingFace transformers library, is fine-tuned for legal documents and understands the specific semantics of legal language.
-We initialized the model and tokenizer using AutoTokenizer and AutoModel classes.
-For performance optimization, the model was moved to a GPU when available.
-A custom function, get_embedding, tokenized the input text, truncating or padding sequences to a maximum of 512 tokens.
-Using PyTorch’s torch.no_grad() context, embeddings were computed without tracking gradients, reducing memory consumption.
-The function averaged token embeddings from the last hidden state to generate sentence-level embeddings that capture the meaning of entire sections.
-This process was applied to the 'Content' column of the DataFrame, producing an array of embeddings suitable for machine learning tasks and similarity search.
-Storing Embeddings in a Cloud-Based Vector Database After generating embeddings, the vectors were stored in a Qdrant vector database, which enables efficient similarity searches.
-The dimensionality of the embeddings was first determined to configure the vector space.
-Two types of distance metrics—Euclidean and Cosine distances—were considered, with this implementation using Euclidean distance for similarity retrieval.
-A collection was created in Qdrant to store embeddings.
-Each embedding was indexed by its row number and paired with metadata, including Section and URL.
-The upsert method inserted these embeddings into the collection, making them searchable.
-For user queries, new embeddings were generated by passing input text through the get_embedding function.
-The resulting embedding was flattened into a one-dimensional list and used as a query vector.
-Qdrant’s search function retrieved the closest matching sections based on the smallest Euclidean distance—a measure of geometric similarity between vectors.
-Euclidean distance effectively identifies the most semantically relevant legal references by minimizing the space between the input query vector and stored vectors.
-This approach supports accurate legal information retrieval for classification, similarity detection, and predictive modeling.

-(Not needed for the research paper, just for more info!)
-User Interface and Result Display
-A user-friendly interface was developed to allow users to enter text excerpts or queries.
-The chatbot processes the input and returns the corresponding section number and a ranked list of similar sections based on content similarity.
-Additional details, including URLs, are provided to improve accessibility to the full legal text.
-This interactive system offers a practical solution for legal research, enabling users to locate relevant sections efficiently and enhancing decision-making processes by providing direct, contextualized legal information.
-By integrating web scraping, NLP-based data cleaning, LegalBERT embeddings, and vector search technology, this chatbot represents a robust tool for modern legal research, bridging the gap between complex legal texts and user-friendly query-based retrieval.
+The chatbot follows a structured five-stage process:

+1. **Data Extraction**
+2. **Data Cleaning and Organizing**
+3. **Vector Database Conversion**
+4. **FAISS and Retrieval-Augmented Generation (RAG)**
+5. **Displaying Results**

+---

+## 1. Data Extraction

+The first stage involves extracting legal content from **Title 18, Part 1 Crimes** as a prototype chapter.
+Tools used: **Selenium** and **BeautifulSoup** for automated content retrieval.

+### Key Challenges:
+- Variations in formatting and inconsistent titles made fully automated extraction difficult.
+- Some sections adhered to standard numbering conventions, while others contained outliers disrupting automation.

+**Solution**: Manual intervention was necessary.
+Data was compiled into **Excel** for refinement.

+---

+## 2. Data Cleaning and Organizing

+In this stage, data structure and quality were enhanced using **VBA macros** in Excel and **NLP techniques** in Python.

+### Steps:
+- **URL Separation**: Split into individual columns.
+- **Keyword Removal**: Unnecessary keywords and empty rows were removed.
+- **Metadata Isolation**: Metadata (e.g., citations, references) was moved to a separate column for improved accuracy.

+**Benefits**:
+- Focus on core legal text for embeddings.
+- Metadata retained to provide additional context without compromising precision.

+### Output:
+- Data organized into three primary columns: **Section Number**, **URL**, and **Content**.
+- All 123 chapters of Title 18 were cleaned and stored as separate **CSV files**.

+---

+## 3. Converting Data to a Vector Database

+Using **LegalBERT**, a specialized language model for legal text, the cleaned content was converted into contextual embeddings.

+### Key Techniques:
+- **HuggingFace Transformers**: AutoTokenizer and AutoModel were used.
+- **Performance Optimization**: Model deployed to GPU when available.
+- **Embedding Generation**: Averaged token embeddings to create sentence-level representations.

+---

+## 4. Storing Embeddings in a Cloud-Based Vector Database

+**Qdrant**, a cloud-based vector database, was used to store embeddings for similarity search.

+### Configuration:
+- **Distance Metrics**: Euclidean distance for similarity retrieval.
+- **Indexing**: Embeddings paired with metadata (Section and URL).

+### Query Handling:
+1. Input text passed through `get_embedding` function.
+2. Generated embedding queried using **Qdrant's search function**.
+3. Results ranked based on smallest Euclidean distance.

+---

+## 5. User Interface and Result Display

+An interactive UI allows users to:
+- Enter text excerpts or queries.
+- Retrieve section numbers and ranked similar sections.
+- Access additional details, including URLs.

+**Advantages**:
+- Efficient legal research.
+- Contextualized retrieval supports decision-making processes.

+---

+## Conclusion

+By integrating web scraping, NLP-based data cleaning, LegalBERT embeddings, and vector search technology, this chatbot bridges the gap between complex legal texts and user-friendly query-based retrieval.
+It provides a robust tool for modern legal research, offering precision, accessibility, and enhanced decision-making.